SICS-Fundamental-Research-Center/RAFL/readme.md

 ```
 and put then in `data/REL`.
 We also provide the processed version for RE task in `data/RE`, EL task in `data/EL` seperately.
 ### Data Proprocess
+Please check `data_preproces.ipynb` For the detail of process.

+In general, we retrieve the CTA/RE/EL file, then transfer them to <query,pos,neg> pairs, which <pos> are labeled options, and <neg> are all other options. <query> contains $T_m$ and $T.E$ respectively.
+We uploaded

 ### Pre-ranking Model Training
 ### Re-Ranking Model Training